xCykrix/githooked/README.md

 ## Contributing

 This project utilizes a Makefile to control the development, workflow, and distribution of the project.
-This project requires the Snap Store to be installed on your Linux Operating System.
-These projects are designed for development with Ubuntu Linux 22.04.
+Dev Container support is required and VSCode is recommended.

 When creating a clone, please execute the following command(s):